riotkit-org/k3s-space-harbor/README.md

 Security
 --------

-Kubernetes API is private, accessible only on `localhost:6443`.
+Kubernetes API is private, accessible only on `localhost:6443` and via VPN.
 ArgoCD is accessible on a public domain behind basic auth.

 **Target security considerations**

 1. Expose `Kubernetes Dashboard` and `ArgoCD` on separate HTTPS port
-2. Set up a webservice that will allow authorizing cluster admin via web panel to open ports for its IP address for a fixed period of time e.g. 30 minutes or 24 hours
+2. Use VPN to access `ArgoCD`, `Kubernetes API` and `Kubernetes Dashboard`

 Installing
 ----------